IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/voice-personal-assistant/create-a-custom-vpa-adaptation-service.md

 [`VpaAdaptationService`](TTIVI_PLATFORM_API) interface.

-The service implementation requires a number of properties to be set for configuring itself with the TomTom IndiGO platform.
+The service implementation requires a number of properties to be set for configuring itself with the TomTom Digital Cockpit platform.
 The properties can be set by overriding the `onCreate()` method:

 [`src/main/kotlin/ExampleVpaService.kt`](https://github.com/tomtom-international/tomtom-digital-cockpit-sdk-examples/blob/main/examples/vpa/service/src/main/kotlin/ExampleVpaService.kt#L35-L65)